 In 2011 Rosemary completed two years as President of The Royal Photographic Society and now enjoys more time for her own photography.
 A member of both Epsom Camera Club and Molesey Photographic Club Rosemary also enters exhibitions, lectures and judges.

 Lectures: My lectures reflect my varied interests, showing my approach to image making, which very much relies on what I see in camera.
 When linked to my travels I concentrate on how I responded to the place or people.
-All presentations are digital and I bring some prints for informal display.
+All presentations are digital and I normally bring some prints for informal display.
 My current lecture, 'The Way I See It', includes images from a number of the modules below.
 Alternatively my presentation can be selected from the following modules, three or four are normally making up an 'Evening of Contrasts'.
 In some, by showing a series of images rather than just those that are for me the most successful, I try to provide ideas for less experienced photographers.
 I enjoy evenings with an interactive audience, with questions and discussions throughout.
 Please contact me.

 Exhibitions: Having gaining my ABPE in 2019 and my AFIAP in 2009 I currently support the British Photographic Exhibition circuit and the UK International Exhibitions.
 Receiving Gold, Silver, and Bronze RPS Medals at Southampton in 2008, along with acceptances in The Royal Photographic Society International Print Exhibition and The London Salon of Photography are my most memorable exhibition achievements.
 I also exhibit as a member of Spectrum Photo Art.